PrathicaShettyM/Django-Backend/README.md

 ```
 7. Run the Django server
 ```
-py manage.py runserver
+python manage.py runserver
 ```
 - Use the above command whenever you want to restart the server(Dont forget to navigate to the manage.py's directory)

-- If some the port is bloacked for some reason then use a port number
+- If some the port is blocked for some reason then use a port number
 ```
-py manage.py runserver 8001
+python manage.py runserver 8001
 ```